xcore/sw_display_controller/docs/api.rst

 Demo Application
 ++++++++++++++++

-The project includes a sample demo for the user to visualize the working of the LCD, SDRAM and the LCD-SDRAM manager.
-The demo provided is only a skeleton and it is completely user modifiable.
+The project includes a sample demo which includes the working of the LCD, SDRAM and the LCD-SDRAM manager.
+The demo provided is only a skeleton and can be modified when required.
 The current demo is run under the function name `demo_full_screen_image_load` and this thread name is invoked in the :c:func:`main` function in ``main.xc``

 The demo application can be seen in